Prioritize the relationships that need your attention most

 The more you follow up, the higher your grade.
 The colors reflect your relationship statuses with your contacts.
 Green indicates you're doing well, yellow that your relationship is fading and you should reengage, and red that your relationship is weak and you should follow up as soon as you can.

 Click a color on the Network Health indicator on the Dashboard to view all the contacts with that relationship status.
 Click View Insights at the top right of the Network Health indicator to view a graph of the evolution of your relationships over time.

-How to sort by relationship status (color)
+How to filter by relationship status (color)

 Click a color on the Network Health indicator on the Dashboard to view all the contacts with that relationship status.
-Use the filters on the left hand side of the Contacts tab to further narrow the list.
+Use the filters on the left hand side of the Contacts page to further narrow the list.
 For example, if you want to view only your weak relationships in the Warm Leads Bucket, use the filters Status and Bucket.

-You can also bring up a list of contacts by relationship status on the Contacts tab at any time.
+You can also bring up a list of contacts by relationship status on the Contacts page at any time.
 Use the Status filters on the left hand side to narrow down to strong, fading, or weak relationships.